SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

 ```

-## Set the server name and docroot.
+## Step 6 - Set the server name and docroot.
 The docroot is the location the HSTS uses as it's base to store the files you transfer.
 The below commands name the server, create the doc root, set the HSTS to use it, set the,
 transfer user's permissions on it, then reset the aspera services.